 Those of us who would follow Jesus are called to imitate His example.
 The vocation that God bestowed upon humanity in the garden has not changed: still, we are encouraged to take up our crosses and join in God’s mission.
 In The Lion, the Witch and the Wardrobe, the resurrected Aslan could have defeated all evil, established his reign and rule, and brought about the transformation of the world all on his own, but he chose not to.
 And this, as Ford points out, is no accident: Lewis was simply reflecting the biblical teaching that the all-powerful God chooses to bring about the redemption of all things in collaboration with human agents of new creation.

-One of the great truths of the incarnation is that God wants our help in the process of transforming the world.
+One of the great truths of the incarnation is that God brings about the transformation of the world—new creation—through His partnership with humanity.

 Paul Ford, Companion to Narnia: Revised Edition (San Franciso: HarperCollins, 2005): 60.